SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 ### Chapter 3 - Project Momentum

 The best indicators of the health of a project are:
-1. Hype - Social Momentum
+1. Excitement - Social Momentum
 2. Measurable Progress - Technical Momentum

 The twofold view of a project: